 As the saying goes, when one door closes, another opens.
 Such was the case for Steve Molina and Jeff Krause, who, when they anticipated its imminent failure, left their previous employer to start their own business in Santa Barbara, California.
-From their work experience, the men knew they would need to invest in software from GibbsCAM (Moorpark, California) to enable their new company, GizzMoVest, to reduce lead times and grow.
+From their work experience, the men knew they would need to invest in GibbsCAM software by GibbsCAM (Moorpark, California) to enable their new company, GizzMoVest, to reduce lead times and grow.

 In 2011, Mr. Molina, a manufacturing engineer, became president and CNC programmer at GizzMoVest, and Mr. Krause, a design engineer, became the vice president and lead designer.
 The men leased a 4,000-square-foot facility, designed a front office intended to impress, began hiring coworkers from their recent past employment and installed the equipment necessary to become a one-stop producer of drop-protection cases for sensitive and valuable instruments.
 With orders in hand from pre-testing their product, the shop soon filled with welders, vertical and horizontal band saws, drill presses, polishers, grinders, fixed grinders, glass-bead polishers, compressors, laminators, thermo-forming presses, hand tools, and even industrial sewing machines.
 The cornerstone was a Haas VF-2 machining center, which they soon traded for a Haas VF-3 Super-Speed with a 24-tool changer and 40-by-20-by-25-inch work envelope to accommodate larger products.